-- (1) The accountable authority for a GSF agency is required to maintain a written register of gifts of government property that a person handling government resources has made for or on behalf of the agency. - (2) At a minimum, the following details are to be recorded in the written register for each gift of government property: - (a) a description of the gift, - (b) an estimated value of the gift, - (c) the name and address of the gift recipient, - (d) the date that the government property was gifted, - (e) the name, position and financial delegation of the person handling government resources who approved the gift, and - (f) the reasons for making the gift. - (3) The accountable authority for the GSF agency is required to review and certify the written register at least once per year.
+- (1) The accountable authority for a GSF agency is required to maintain a written register of gifts of government property that a person handling government resources has made for or on behalf of the agency, if the gift has a fair value of or over \$10,000 when it is gifted. - (2) At a minimum, the following details are to be recorded in the written register for each gift of government property: - (a) a description of the gift, - (b) a fair value, - (c) the name and address of the gift recipient, - (d) the date that the government property was gifted, - (e) the name, position and financial delegation of the person handling government resources who approved the gift, and - (f) the reasons for making the gift. - (3) The accountable authority for the GSF agency is required to review and certify the written register at least once per year.
 The register is to be submitted to the agency's Audit and Risk Committee for review at least once per year. - (4) If a GSF agency has not made any gifts the accountable authority for the GSF agency must attest to this in writing at least once per year.
 The attestation is to be submitted to the agency's Audit and Risk Committee for review at least once per year. - (5) The details which subclause (2) requires be kept in respect of a particular gift of government property are to remain in the GSF agency's written register for a period of 5 years from the date of the gift. - (6) The accountable authority is to cause a current copy of the GSF agency's written register, except personal information as defined under Section 4 of the Personal Information Protection Act 1998, to be published on the agency's website. - (7) For the avoidance of doubt, the obligations set out in this clause are additional to any obligations arising under the State Records Act 1998.